lukeevangraham/eat-da-burger/README.md

 Deployed at: https://lgraham-eat-da-burger.herokuapp.com/

+It's important for businesses to receive feedback.
 Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.

 In this app, I created a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
 I uses Node and MySQL to query and route data in the app, and Handlebars to generate the HTML.